Board of Directors

 SHANNON STEVENS, born and raised in California, graduated from San Jose State University and has assisted several non-profits over the years.
 Her accounting career began 10 years ago with Hutchinson & Bloodgood, LLP, where she continues as an accountant.
 Shannon loves spending time with her children and riding horses.
 Shannon joined CASA of Monterey County’s Board of Directors in 2017.

-ERIN WHITE is the Director of Major Gifts and Campaign Manager at Santa Catalina School in Monterey, CA, where she has helped spearhead a $50 million capital campaign for major facilities and endowment projects.
+ERIN WHITE is the Director of Philanthropy and Community Partnerships at York School in Monterey, CA. Prior to York School, she was the Development Director at Santa Catalina, where she has helped spearhead a $50 million capital campaign for major facilities and endowment projects.
 Prior to working in Development, worked in Admissions at her alma mater, Loyola University Maryland, and at Santa Catalina.
 She has also served as a dorm parent and adviser during her tenure at Santa Catalina and resides on campus with her husband and two children.
 Erin joined CASA of Monterey County’s Board of Directors in 2017.

 JEANNETTE WITTEN has been practicing law since 1998 and serves as the Managing Partner of Hudson Martin Ferrante Street Witten & DeMaria PC.
 Voted by the Monterey County Weekly reader’s as the best Attorney in Monterey County for 2012-2018, Jeannette has been recognized as one of the most 25 influential people in Monterey County.
 Jeannette is also very active in the public sector, supporting and benefiting numerous charitable organizations.
 Jeannette served on CASA of Monterey County’s Board of Directors from 2007 to 2017, and due to her dedication to CASA, is recognized in designation as Board Chair Emeritus.